 Apart from MOOC research, I also explored the use of novel technologies and modalities in developing usable solutions for colorblind people.
 Together with my collaborators, we developed colour-blind techniques that utilize the binocular luster effect with stereoscopic 3D, as well as haptic feedback on the wristband form factor.
 The former allows colorblind people to distinguish colors quickly, while the latter allows them to recognize and compare colors as well in daily life.
 I have also done work on human factors of wearable devices, specifically on investigating the impact of display positions on mobile task performances with Google Glass.

-Since starting my PhD, I have published in multiple top conferences (CHI, CSCW, Learning at Scale, Chinese CHI) and journals (ACM Transactions on Computer-Human Interaction).
-I am also a committee of CHI 2015, HAI 2016, and referees for CHI (2014, 2015, 2016), MobileHCI (2015,2016), UIST 2016, Ubicomp 2016, and SIGGRAPH (2015,2016).
+During my PhD, I had published in multiple top conferences (CHI, CSCW, Learning at Scale, Chinese CHI) and journals (ACM Transactions on Computer-Human Interaction).
+I was also a committee of CHI 2015, HAI 2016, and referees for CHI (2014, 2015, 2016), MobileHCI (2015,2016), UIST 2016, Ubicomp 2016, and SIGGRAPH (2015,2016).

 In my free time, I like to read (my digital bookshelf), write, and design.
-I write on Medium about design, user experience & behaviour, and the social impact of technology.
+I write on Medium about design, user experience & behavior, and the social impact of technology.
 I’m also an eclectic music listener, and I love watching football (the round one, not the oval one, mind you) and reading about advertising, branding, culture, and arts.
 You can find my writing on these topics in my Tumblr.